-1. If the filter specified for <route map> is not set or if a match protocol entry is not set for the route-map command, IGP routes, static routes, directly connected routes, and BGP routes are applicable for the command.
+- 1. If the filter specified for <route map> is not set or if a match protocol entry is not set for the route-map command, IGP routes, static routes, directly connected routes, and BGP routes are applicable for the command. - 2.
+Routes imported from other VRFs or the global network are not used to resolve the next hop.

-bgp router-id [OS-L3A]
+bgp router-id [OS-L3SA]